easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_FIXED.md

   - If error → Window stays open showing the error
   - Waits 6 seconds for startup

-↓ Browser opens to Q-IDE
+↓ Browser opens to Top Dog
 ```

 ## Testing Right Now

 ✅ Backend is running on http://127.0.0.1:8000
 ✅ Frontend is running on http://127.0.0.1:1431
-✅ Browser is open to Q-IDE interface
+✅ Browser is open to Top Dog interface
 ✅ System is READY TO USE

 ## Key Improvement: Error Visibility